Uncial script: Half-uncial

 Despite the common and well-fixed usage, half-uncial is a poor name to the extent that it suggests some organic debt to regular uncial, though both types share features inherited from their ancient source, capitalis rustica.
+According to other views, it is derived from the late Roman cursive.

-It was first used around the 3rd century (if we don't consider its earliest example a transitional variant of the rustic script, as Leonard Boyle did) and remained in use until the end of the 8th century.
+It was first used around the 3rd century (if its earliest example isn't considered a transitional variant of the rustic script, as Leonard Boyle did) and remained in use until the end of the 8th century.
 The early forms of half-uncial were used for pagan authors and Roman legal writing, while in the 6th century the script came to be used in Africa and Europe (but not as often in insular centres) to transcribe Christian texts.

 Half-uncial forms

 Some general forms of half-uncial letters are: